mariopineda/CSE1910-CSE-Project-A/log/week3.md

 # Log Message for Major Project for Week 3
 ## What was your goal for the past week?
-My goal is to fix the link error and check if the weather data is displayed.
+My goal was to fix the two errors.
+One being a syntax error like this.
+TicTacToe.java:3: error: '{' expected public class Tic-Tac-Toe.
+Another was to be able to change turns and fix any other errors so that the game at least works properly.
 ## Did you accomplish last week’s goal?
 Why/why not?
-No, because I haven't been able to fix the error.
+I was able to accomplish my goal.
+I was able to do this with the help of my teacher which allowed me to solve the errors.
+He showed me the way to make the code to check my board simpler which also was able to solve the errors and allowed the game to work properly.
 ## What did you learn this week?
-I learned the error had something to do with the JSONObject.
+I learned a simpler way to check the tic tac toe board if someone had won.
 ## What is your goal for next week?
-My goal is to find the solution to the problem.
+There is no class next week.
 ## What are the main challenges you are facing next week?
-The main challenge will be if I am able to fix the link problem.
+There are no challenges.